nd-crane/moo/README.md

 # Maintenance Operations Ontology (MOO)

-Ontology in support of additive maintenance operations developed as part of the Trusted AI in effort with Notre Dame Center for Research Computing, Laboratory for Assured AI Applications Development (LA3D), Indiana University and CRANE.
+Ontology in support of maintenance operations developed as part of the Trusted AI in effort with Notre Dame Center for Research Computing, Laboratory for Assured AI Applications Development (LA3D), Indiana University and CRANE.

 ## Findable, Accessible, Interoperable, Reusable (FAIR) Data Principles